GameFoundry/bsf/Documentation/Manuals/docs/00_User/06_Gameplay/01_serializingObjects.md

 };
 ~~~~~~~~~~~~~

-# Using RTTI {#serializingObjects_c}
+# Using RTTI
 Once the RTTI has been created, in most cases it will be used automatically.
 In the case of components it will be used when saving/loading a scene, and in the case of resources it will be used when saving/loading a resource.
 But for any other class you will want to know how to utilize it manually.

-To manually serialize an object you can use the @ref bs::FileEncoder "FileEncoder" class.
-Create the file encoder with a path to the output file, followed by a call to @ref bs::FileEncoder::encode "FileEncoder::encode()" with the object to encode as the parameter.
+To manually serialize an object you can use the @bs::FileEncoder class.
+Create the file encoder with a path to the output file, followed by a call to @bs::FileEncoder::encode with the object to encode as the parameter.
 The system will encode the provided object, as well as any other referenced **IReflectable** objects.

 ~~~~~~~~~~~~~{.cpp}
 SPtr<IReflectable> myObject = bs_shared_ptr_new<MyClass>();